meenapushpa/EmbeddingWords/Analysis.md

 accuracy value is : 0.706520

-PS! - This categorical_crossentropy way will not available in the script and have tested it locally.
+PS! - This categorical_crossentropy way is not used in our script but I have tested it locally.